SuperOfficeDocs/superoffice-docs/docs/video-meeting/configure-video-meetings.md

 so.client: online
 ---

-# How to configure video meetings in SuperOffice
+# How to configure email invitations for video meetings

 To be able to send and receive email invitations to video meetings (to/from participants), you must have configured your email setup in SuperOffice CRM (user client) or use SuperOffice Mail Link.